 Soft skills are often inherent or self-developed and they are also transferable, which means that they are not industry-specific, but can be used extensively in a variety of job roles.
 This is especially useful now since there are a lot of job seekers out there and many of them are about to embark on new career paths.

 Every year, Clevry provides a report called Graduates at Work that looks into expectations, attitudes and preferences regarding work-life, among graduates.
 The topic of our latest report is soft skills and their importance in working life and recruitment.
 When we asked graduates about the most important soft skills, adaptability rose to number one.
 Time management, motivation, desire to learn and empathy also rose high.
 Would you like to know more about soft skills and graduates expectations on work-life?

 Predicting the future is difficult and still a lot remains unknown about how working life will look like on the other side of the pandemic.
 What is certain however, is that many companies have been challenged to innovate and change the way they operate.
 Which has opened up for more efficiency for those who have been able to adapt.
 Further on we will probably see that both organizations and workers who have the capability to quickly adapt to new practices will be the leading experts in the future.

-Want to hear more about our recruitment and staffing services?
+Want to hear more about Clevry's recruitment and staffing services?
 Please contact us, our experts will be happy to help you!